business-people-phones

 8 Nasdaq Fund Network Driving Transparency for Collective Investment Trusts, presentation March 2021.

 9 The SECURE 2.0 Act of 2022 was passed in December 2022.
 The Act amends the Internal Revenue Code to explicitly allow for 403(b) plans to participate in CITs; however, the legislation does not address current securities law considerations which prohibit such investments, so further action is necessary before this can be implemented.
+Legislation that would allow 403(b) plans to include CITs was reintroduced by the US House and Senate in February, 2025.

 close video